There are two main changes to the cervix in early pregnancy.

 The first change is in the position of your cervix.
 During ovulation, the cervix rises to a higher level in the vagina.
 It will be lower in the vagina around the time of menstruation.
 If you’ve conceived, the cervix will remain in a higher position.

 The second noticeable change is in the feel of the cervix.
-If you’ve not conceived, your cervix will feel firm before your period, like an unripened fruit.
-If you’ve conceived, your cervix will feel soft.
+If you haven’t conceived, your cervix will feel firm before your period, like an unripened fruit.
+If you are pregnant, .

 It’s possible to check the position and firmness of your cervix at home.
 You can do this by inserting a finger into your vagina to feel for the cervix.
 Your middle finger may be the most effective finger to use because it’s the longest, but use whichever finger is easiest for you.

-It’s best to perform this test after taking a shower and with clean, dry hands in order to minimize the risk of infection.
+It’s best to perform this test after taking a shower and with clean, dry hands to minimize the risk of infection.